SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metadata/metadata-article.md

 ## Overview

-A ``PlayerItem`` is responsible for delivering a playable ``Asset``, which can optionally include metadata describing the content being played.

-Metadata serves two key purposes:

-1. A ``Player`` automatically retrieves and publishes standard ``PlayerMetadata`` about its current item.
-This may include a title, subtitle, artwork image, or chapters.
-To enable this, the asset’s metadata must conform to the ``AssetMetadata`` protocol.
+Assets loaded into a player typically include additional metadata such as a title, subtitle, artwork, or chapter information.
+This metadata serves two primary purposes:

+1. When mapped to ``PlayerMetadata``, a ``Player`` can automatically publish metadata associated with the current item.
+This enables you to display contextual information in custom user interfaces.
+Player metadata is also automatically surfaced in the Control Center.
+For more details, see <doc:control-center-article>.
-2. Metadata associated with an asset is passed as-is to any ``TrackerAdapter`` linked to a ``PlayerItem``.
-This allows metadata to be mapped to the expected input of a specific ``PlayerItemTracker`` implementation.
-For more details, refer to the <doc:tracking-article> article.
+2. Asset metadata is also forwarded as-is to any ``TrackerAdapter`` attached to a ``PlayerItem``.
+This allows you to transform and adapt metadata to match the input requirements of a specific ``PlayerItemTracker`` implementation.
+For more details, see <doc:tracking-article>.

-Standard metadata can be used when designing custom player user interfaces and ensures consistent information display in the Control Center.
+For additional information about asset loading in general, refer to <doc:playback-article>.

 ## Define player metadata